IgniteUI/help-topics/topics/02_Controls/Editors/05_igTextEditor/05_Migrating-to-the-new-igTextEditor.md

 Method| Previously| Now
 ---|---|---
-dropDownElement|Gets reference to jquery object which is used as container of drop-down. | This method is renamed to `dropDownContainer` addListItem|Used to add the object within item at the location indicated by the index.|This method is removed.
+addListItem|Used to add the object within item at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. addListItems|Used to add the objects within the items array at the location indicated by the index.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario. clearListItems|Removed all items from list.|This method is removed.
 You should manipulate your data object and rebind the UI component to the updated data for such a scenario.